Clatters/Sibilla/Official firmwares/README.md

 - Click "Choose File" and select the downloades .bin file;
 - Click "Program" and wait for the progress bar to finish;

 You'll get the message "Programming done!" once the uploading process is finished.
-Sibilla will now start to operate accordingly to the uploaded firmware.
+Sibilla will now start to operate according to the uploaded firmware.
 Please note that not all its functions will be active with the USB power line.
 To fully test your new uploaded code, disconnect the USB from the module and plug it back into your eurorack case.